 By Gopi Rao

-Around the world, many people wonder about the purpose of yoga.
+Around the world, many people wonder about the purpose of yoga today.
 Yet, the practice of yoga has become more and more widespread in the last two decades.
 Primarily advanced as a healthy, less strenuous form of exercise, yoga’s popularity is due in large part to the fit and actively healthy life styles of those who practice it.

 Many readers might be surprised to learn that the original intention of yoga was to cultivate self-discipline and self-awareness through a physical development of spiritual principles.
 For example, the breathing techniques and focus on balance that a typical session emphasizes was originally thought of as a way for yogis to connect with their inner consciousness and meditative needs.

 If it was initially a meditative practice, but purpose of yoga today worked its way into mainstream exercise industry by marketing itself as a fitness tool offering many advantages that hurried people were seeking in an exercise program – lower stress levels, advanced relaxation techniques, and greater physical flexibility.
 Also, it has been true that consistent practice has helped participants through an increased awareness of their bodies.
 The medical industry has also become aware of a steadily progressing interest in healthy living among yoga practitioners, who have been able to shed excess pounds while strengthening their muscles, limbs, and core.